This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

-If your dog suffers from occasional anal gland issues, you’re in the right place.
-Read on to learn how to spot the signs of impacted glands, how to express dog’s anal glands and what you can do to help prevent frequent blockages.
-If not taken care of immediately, blocked anal glands can lead to a severe infection.
+If your dog suffers from occasional anal gland issues, we’re here to help.
+Learn how to spot the signs of impacted anal glands, how to express your dog’s anal glands, and what you can do to help prevent frequent blockages.
+If not taken care of immediately, blocked anal sacs can lead to a severe infection.

-Dog anal gland issues are relatively common among all canines.
+Dog anal sac issues are relatively common among all canines.
 Why?
-Every time your dog poops, these glands empty a small amount of this smelly fluid.
-But problems arise when the glands don’t excrete enough of the fluid and get clogged, or impacted.
-If these glands become impacted, you could be dealing with a dog anal gland infection, nasty abscesses, or a ruptured anal gland, which could require surgical removal of the glands.
+Every time your dog poops, these sacs empty a small amount of this smelly fluid from the glands.
+But problems arise when the sacs get clogged, or impacted, and don’t secrete enough — or any — fluid during defecation.
+If these sacs become full, you could be dealing with an infection, nasty abscesses, or ruptured sacs, which could require surgical removal of the anal sacs.

 The symptoms are pretty easy to spot to know if it’s time for anal gland expression.

-- scooting his butt on the ground
+- Scooting their butt on the ground

-- red skin around his anus
+- Red skin around the anus

 - Place a small dog on a table in front of you, or kneel behind a larger dog.
 Your dog should be standing on all fours.

 - Have your helper gently restrain your dog.
 We recommend having them place one arm underneath and around your dog’s neck like a cradle and the other arm hugging the rest of his body closely.

 - Put on a pair of latex gloves and lubricate your index finger.

 - Lift their tail and insert your index finger into your dog’s rectum (about one inch).

 - Place your thumb on the outside of your dog’s anus and bring your thumb and index finger together, running them around his anus.
 You can locate the anal glands, one at the 4 or 5 o’clock position and the other around the 7 or 8 o’clock position.
 Feel for a firm pea to plum-sized object.